List of Wentworth characters: Kim Chang

 Kim Chang (Ra Chapman) (seasons 1–5) is an inmate at Wentworth.
 Kim was Franky's friend with benefits inside the prison.
 Kim was often seen as Franky's weakness when she was Top Dog, which other inmates would try to exploit.
 Kim makes parole and leaves on bad terms with Franky, as Kim goes back to her boyfriend once outside.
 Kim later breaks the conditions of her parole and is sent back to Wentworth.
 Kim reveals that she did it on purpose to be with Franky because she loves her, but is angered when Franky has moved on.
 Later on, she becomes a drug user and joins the Asian crew as Tina's drug mule.

+Toni Goodes

+Toni Goodes (Jada Alberts) (seasons 1-2) is a drug-addicted inmate at Wentworth, and the mother of Kaiya, who Doreen cares for.
+After Toni is put in solitary again for using drugs, Doreen sends Kaiya to live with her grandmother.
+After she is released from solitary, Jacs forces her to claim Franky gave her the drugs, and she is put into protection until her release.
+In season 2, she has gotten clean, and visits Doreen to give her a pregnancy test, later sending Liz a package which Bea picks up.

+Ronnie Katsis

+Ronnie Katsis (Louise Harris) (season 1) is an inmate returning to Wentworth when Bea Smith is arrested.
+She blows a guard in exchange for cigarettes, and is a member of Jacs' crew.
+Later she uses her daughter to smuggle drugs, but this fails when she passes out, and she is discovered and shunned by the inmates.
+Due to this she is moved into protection and never seen again.

+Philipa Turner

+Philipa "Pip" Turner (Rondah Dam) (season 1) was one of Jacs' henchmen in the first season.

 Simmo

 Simone "Simmo" Slater (Ally Fowler) (seasons 1–3) was an inmate at Wentworth.
 Simmo was one of Jacs Holt's henchmen, and had connections with Jacs' family and business on the outside world.
 Simmo was a recovering heroin addict, until her husband ordered her to kill Bea Smith at the request of Vinnie Holt to avenge the murder of his wife, Jacs.
 Simmo refuses to kill Bea and goes to Franky for drugs, with which she intended to use to kill herself but Bea Smith discovered her in time.
 After Simmo recovers, she again refuses to kill Bea.
 Later, Bea discovers Simmo in her room after dying of a heroin overdose.
 It is later discovered that Governor Ferguson gave Simmo a hot shot of Pink Dragon heroin.